 Events of Catastrophes

-In this context, RESCCUE, Europe's first large-scale innovation and urban resilience project, will organise the Urban Resilience in a context of Climate Change (URCC) conference.
-This event, under the slogan “URCC: You are climate change”, aims to bring together different actors from academia, administrations, businesses and local communities to discuss the multiple aspects of urban resilience and climate change.
+The Urban Resilience in a context of Climate Change (URCC) conference will be held online in October 2020.
+Organised in the framework of RESCCUE, Europe’s first large-scale innovation and urban resilience project, this event aims to bring together different actors from academia, administrations, businesses and local communities to discuss multiple aspects of urban resilience and climate change.

 14TH INTERPRAEVENT CONGRESS - Natural hazards in a changing world